These off-ice training for goalies tips will help you maintain your edge

 - Dumbbell rows

 - Alternate ball toss with a partner

 As a goalie, the way you train off the ice directly affects the way you perform on the ice.
 Take a step-by-step approach with long-term athletic development in mind.
-Have goals in mind with proper technique and progression as the basis of your program to maximize performance and limit injuries.
+Consider goals that emphasize proper technique and progression as the basis of your program, to maximize performance and limit injuries.

 Chris Phillips is a certified Athletic Trainer and Strength & Conditioning Specialist with over 20 years of experience in professional sports.
 He spent 8 years in the NHL, with the Mighty Ducks of Anaheim and the Washington Capitals, and was a member of the 2003 Mighty Ducks Stanley Cup Finalists.
 Phillips now owns and operates Compete Sports Performance and Rehab in Orange County, Ca.

 Consult a physician before undertaking any training regimen to ensure it’s right for you.